-- 1 lb shrimp uncooked, medium size, shelled and deveined
+- 1 pound shrimp, uncooked, medium size, shelled and deveined

 - In a large skillet, add olive oil and melt 1 tablespoon butter over medium high heat.
-Add 2 teaspoons garlic to skillet then stir in with butter and oil.
+Add 2 teaspoons garlic and cook until fragrant, about 2-4 minutes.

 - Add raw shrimp to skillet and cook the first side of the shrimp for 1 minute.
-While shrimp cooks, sprinkle top of raw shrimp with 1/4 cup parmesan cheese and 1/4 tsp salt.
+While shrimp cooks, sprinkle top of raw shrimp with 1/4 cup Parmesan cheese and 1/4 teaspoon salt.
 Flip shrimp and cook for another minute until shrimp is pink and cooked through.
-Repeat step of sprinkling remaining parmesan cheese and salt on top of the shrimp.
+Repeat step of sprinkling remaining Parmesan cheese and salt on top of the shrimp.

 - Reduce heat to medium.
 Add spinach, chopped tomatoes, crushed red pepper flakes, and remaining 2 teaspoons of garlic.
 Thoroughly stir ingredients and let cook for 5 minutes.
 Remove skillet from heat, cover, and set aside while preparing the pasta.

 - Cook pasta per package instructions.
-When pasta is finished, drain and rinse with cool water (to stop pasta from cooking).
+Once finished, drain pasta thoroughly and set nearby.

 - Return shrimp & veggie skillet to heating unit and warm over medium heat.
-Add pasta, lemon juice, and remaining 2 tbsp of butter.
-Add more salt and crushed red pepper if desired.
-Stir ingredients and allow to cook until butter has melted and ingredients are hot enough to serve, about 5-8 minutes.
+Add pasta, lemon juice, and remaining 2 tablespoon of butter.
+Add more salt and crushed red pepper, if desired to taste.
+Stir ingredients and allow to cook until butter has melted and ingredients are heated through, about 5-8 minutes.

 - Dust top of pasta with more Parmesan cheese.
 Serve immediately.